zeroincombenze/l10n-italy-supplemental/l10n_it_balance_assets/readme/DESCRIPTION.rst

-Assets items and simulation into balance
+Assets items and simulation into balance.